Female Entrepreneur Puts Her Best Foot Forward Through Macy’s Partnership

 For Ahriana, now 23, the limited shoe options available to women with larger feet had been a source of frustration and insecurity since middle school.

 “I’ve always found myself limited to wearing basic flats or one pair of heels that felt outdated,” she explained.
 “Women who wear larger sizes can always find sneakers, but professionally appropriate and fashionable dress shoes were something I didn’t see in the market.”

 In 2020, Ahriana, then a business administration student at Fayetteville State University, decided to do something about it.
 Just three years later, Ahriana’s company, Vaila Shoes, is sold in select Macy’s stores and online at macys.com.
-To reach this point, Ahriana has had to overcome challenges that Black female entrepreneurs face all too often.
+To reach this point, Ahriana has had to overcome challenges that many black- and women-owned businesses face all too often.

 Building from the Ground Up

 Ahriana had a vision for her product but was starting from scratch when it came to shoe design.
 “Google was my best friend at first,” she joked.

 Before launching Vaila Shoes—which Ahriana named for her goal of making stylish shoes available in extended sizes—in March 2022, she spent two years on research and customer discovery.
 That work included reaching out to women ranging from athletes to corporate professionals to understand their footwear needs better.
 “The primary response I heard was simple.
 They just wanted to be able to wear the same styles as their colleagues,” she said.